|

 Geriatric

 The special needs rabbits in our care have included a 14 year old, arthritic Dutch rabbit named Marley who required expensive daily and weekly arthritis medication.
-We currently have several older rabbits (not as old as Marley) with chronic conditions such as bladder sludge, kidney disease, or ones who require regular molar trims under anesthesia - a common affliction of the older rabbit, and a costly one.
-Josephine, Kandy Kiss, Petruchio, and others are some of our senior special needs rabbits.
+We currently have several older rabbits with chronic conditions such as bladder sludge, kidney disease, or ones who require regular molar trims under anesthesia - a common affliction of the older rabbit, and a costly one.
+Josephine is our oldest resident at the spritely age of 16!!!
+Emily, who looks exactly like Josephine, is now 14 and her husbun, Cisero is 11.
+Donovan is also 11.
+These are some of our senior and/or special needs rabbits but we have several more very elderly rabbits as well as very special needs rabbits.

 Cancer

-Then there was Beatrix, about six years old and she was a very sweet mini-lop lady.
+Then there was Beatrix, about six years old, she was a very sweet mini-lop lady.
 She came into a local shelter with advanced uterine cancer, which 85% of all female rabbits will develop if they are not spayed by age 5.
 We went to great expense to spay her, not a risky surgery at all for her, but the cancer had spread to the omentum.
 It further metastasized throughout her body.
 We kept her comfortable as long as possible and let her enjoy every bit of life left in her.
-Currently, Belinda, the sweet, loving mini-lop, was diagnosed with basal cell tumor but we haven't received info on whether it was malignant or not yet.
+Currently, Belinda, the sweet, loving mini-lop, was diagnosed with basal cell tumor but was removed and this was considered curative.

 Genetic diseases

-Orion is a hotot marked mini-rex boy, about one year old who has symptoms of cow pile syndrome, a genetic disorder.
+Orion is a hotot marked mini-rex boy, who came to us at about one year old who has symptoms of megacolon, a genetic disorder.
 That is, whenever he becomes stressed, his poops vary in size from very small to very large, all within one group of 'output.'
 He requires a very stable, stress-free environment and having his diet carefully monitored.
 When he has a flare-up, he must be watched for signs of dehydration and not eating.
+He currently lives with his beautiful but half-blind wifebun, Bubbles, whose eyes have a rare type of dark cataract which is probably genetic.

-One of our sanctuary rabbits, Galadriel, has scoliosis, or curvature of the spine which is genetic also.
+One of our sanctuary rabbits, Galadriel, had scoliosis, or curvature of the spine which is genetic also.

 Dental disease and more